 As with all the tools and resources you’re using, you’re free to choose a web hosting provider you feel good about.

-Also, they give you a free domain name to go with your hosting package.
-In short: great value for your money.
+Also, you get a free domain name for the first 12 months with your hosting package.

 When you’ve got your domain name and web hosting sorted out, it’s time to start creating the files for your website!

-The websites you use daily are usually web applications rather than “just” websites.
-They allow you to create a user profile and they store your data for later use.
+Most websites you use daily are web applications rather than static websites.
+Web apps allow visitors to sign up and create a user profile.
+Hence, they store your data for later use.

 Of course, web apps are often large-scale projects with entire teams of developers and designers working together.